 He passionately promoted the magical healing powers that breaking bread and sharing a drink could deliver in bringing communities and people together.
-He travelled far and wide on a pub pilgrimage across Europe, spreading this message in acclaimed brewhouses from Bruge to Bavaria, and continually searching for more, until he had an epiphany in 1886, Manchester.
-Attracted by the warmth and hospitality of the local community, he realised that instead of constantly searching for more, he should be happy with what he has – his wandering ceased.
+Travelling far and wide on a pub pilgrimage across Europe, he spread his message in acclaimed brewhouses from Bruges to Bavaria – but was continually searching for more.

 To thank the local community for his enlightenment, he opened The Black Friar pub, drawing inspiration from all the pubs, brews and food he’d encountered on his travels.